GrzegorzManiak/GrzegorzManiak/README.md

 # Grzegorz Maniak

-**Software Engineer | Founder in Residence @ Entrepreneur First**

-## About Me

-I’m Greg.
-I build secure, scalable systems with privacy in mind.
-I’ve worked in startups and industry, focusing on backend and infrastructure.
-Currently, I’m exploring early-stage startup ideas at Entrepreneur First.
+I'm Greg, a software engineer focused on secure, scalable systems with privacy built in.
+I like to dabble in entrepreneurship, I explored early-stage ideas at Entrepreneurs First, and now I’m back at Mastercard working in payment gateways.

 ## Contact